nkitan/autowall/README.md

 # Autowall
 Autowall is a simple Rust program to fetch wallpapers from Unsplash and provide them to Windows for use as slideshow backgrounds.
 Windows allows users to set a slideshow as their wallpaper, picking a random picture from a specified folder.
+Autowall is tested on WSL and it fetches and stores wallpapers from unsplash and provides it to windows.

 ## Features
 - Fetches random wallpapers from Unsplash using a configurable query.